 - Username: Your username is important as it’s how people will find you on the app and subsequently identify you in their contact list.
 It is also the name they will use to send you snaps.
 Consider branding your username with your business name, or with your real name if you’re an individual.
 It’s also a good idea to maintain consistency between your Snapchat name and your name on other social networks so that users can easily find you across platforms.

 - Password: I’m not going to preach about the importance of having a secure password, but it’s extremely important on Snapchat.
 If someone hacks your account, they could do a lot of damage sending offside content directly to your users.

 - Email Address: You want to use an email address that will be used solely for Snapchat purposes.
 If you’re a small business, you should have no issues using your own email for setting this up.
 If you’re a large company, you will want to create an email like: email@example.com.

-How Do You Send A Snapchat
+How To Send A Snap

 - To Take a Photo: Tap the circle once and it will capture the frame.

-If you don’t like the first version of your Snap, you don’t have to worry.
-You can easily view your snap before sending it to anyone and from there decide if you want to send it or delete it by clicking the “X” in the top left corner).
+If you don’t like your Snap, don’t worry.
+You can immediately view your snap before sending off.
+From there, you can decide if you want to save it to your Memories, send it, or delete it and start from scratch (done by clicking the “x” in the top left corner).

 Getting Fancy With Your Snapchats

 Once you’ve understood the basics of Snapchat, it’s time to get fancy and take these snaps to a whole new level.
 Snapchat gives you a wide range of functionality allowing you to get creative and have some fun with your brand.